 2017 marked Encore's Ten Anniversary, celebrated with a grand concert at Washington's DAR Constitution Hall.
 Over 750 singers packed the DAR stage to produce a glorious sound.

 In 2018, Encore cemented its long-standing partnership with the John F. Kennedy Center for the Performing Arts, moving its annual Millennium Stage concert into the Concert Hall, with over 500 singers participating in a glorious performance.
 This most successful concert, with an audience of over 2,000, moved the Kennedy Center to establish it as an annual event.

-In September 2019, Encore will proudly launch the Sentimental Journey Singers, for individuals with Early stage to moderate Alzheimer's or other memory impairment.
-The program will be in partnership with the Insight Memory Care Center in Fairfax, VA.
+In September 2019, Encore launched the Sentimental Journey Singers, for individuals with Early-stage to moderate Alzheimer's or other memory impairment.
+The program is in partnership with the Insight Memory Care Center in Fairfax, VA.
 The second program in Rockville, MD opened in early 2020, but the COVID-19 pandemic put that plan on hold.

 March of 2020 brought the COVID-19 pandemic and an immdediate halt to all Encore live programs and, ultimately the cancellation of 2020 summer camps and a planned concert tour of Ireland.
 Encore's leadership, including most of the conductors, sprang into action and produced a series of "sing-along" and instructional videos, 38 in all, distributed to Encore singers via YouTube, to carry Encore singers through the end of the spring semester.